Could You Have an Antisocial Personality? Let’s Find Out

 Generally speaking:

-- Sociopathy tends to show up as emotional and social instability, think impulsive outbursts, strong (but limited) emotional attachments to a few people, and more reactive aggression.
+- Sociopathy tends to show up as emotional and social instability: impulsive outbursts, strong (but limited) emotional attachments to a few people, and more reactive aggression.

 - Psychopathy leans colder and more calculated.
 Charming manipulation, emotional detachment, and a tendency toward premeditated, goal-directed harm.